-Any successful action by state, foreign (if we start selling internationally) or other authorities to collect additional or past sales tax could harm our business.
+Any successful action by state, foreign or other authorities to collect additional or past sales tax could harm our business.
 States and various local taxing jurisdictions have differing rules and regulations governing sales and use taxes, and these rules and regulations are subject to varying interpretations that may change over time.
 It is possible that we could face sales tax audits and that our liability for these taxes could exceed our estimates as state tax authorities could assert that we are obligated to collect additional amounts as taxes from our customers and remit those taxes to those authorities.
-We could also be subject to audits in states and foreign jurisdictions (if we start selling internationally) for which we have not accrued tax liabilities.
+We could also be subject to audits in states and foreign jurisdictions for which we have not accrued tax liabilities.
 A successful assertion that we should be collecting additional sales or other taxes on our products in jurisdictions where we have not historically done so and do not accrue for sales taxes could result in substantial tax liabilities for past sales, discourage customers from purchasing our products or otherwise harm our business, financial condition and results of operations.